hanwenzhang123/fullstack-note/04-note/README.md

 - Vue mainly uses HTML templates with some JSX, while React only uses JSX that allows you to insert HTML directly into JS code.
 - React alway passes the data to view, and to update the view, you need to use a callback to update it -> different from react and angualr

-#### How to Share Components with Others?
+#### Shared Component Architecture
-shared component architecture
+- build, distribute and collaborate over components to build multiple projects and applications
 - how to develop components independently but avoid the overhead of too many repositories
 - how to version, publish and manage each component individually
 - how to help others discover and adopt the components

-build, distribute and collaborate over components to build multiple projects and applications
+#### How to Share Components with Others?
-- Bit + Bit.dev - develop, build and test individual components in the library in complete isolation - https://github.com/teambit/bit
+- Bit + Bit.dev - develop, build and test individual components in the library in complete isolation
 - When you update a single components, Bit “knows” which other components depend on it, and help you update all the component that are impacted by the update.
-- Lerna - manage multi-repository structure inside a single repository - https://github.com/lerna/lerna
+- Lerna - manage multi-repository structure inside a single repository
 - Multiple packages - create new Git repo for every piece of code you want to reuse
 - A Single library package for many components - put a few dozen shared components in a single repo